Skip to main content

 • Login to https://endpoint.microsoft.com/

-• Navigate to Devices and select Enroll devices
+• Navigate to Devices and select Enrollment in the Device onboarding section

-• In the Windows enrollment section, select Devices
+• In the Windows Autopilot section, select Devices

 • Click Import and select the *.csv file and press upload